China accuses U.S. of whipping up panic over virus as stocks tumble

 Even so, Chinese data suggests the new coronavirus is less deadly than SARS, although such numbers can evolve rapidly.

-Chinese authorities meanwhile sacked two officials in Hubei over the death of a cerebral palsy patient whose father and sole caretaker was taken into quarantine.
+Chinese authorities sacked two officials in Hubei over the death of a cerebral palsy patient whose father and sole caretaker was taken into quarantine.

 Yan Cheng, 16, was found dead on Wednesday, a week after his father was taken away.